Shopify/product-taxonomy/README.md

 ## 🧑‍💻 Contributing

 We welcome contributions!
-Before we can merge any changes you submit, you'll need to sign the Shopify CLA (a friendly robot will help when you open your first PR 🤖).
+Before we can merge any changes you submit via PR, you'll need to sign the Shopify CLA (a friendly robot will help when you open your first PR 🤖).

 ## 📅 Releases